Group by Grade

 How we adjust for this age group:

-• All four tiers available — brand new players and experienced competitors train in the same grade group, at the level that fits them
+- All three tiers available — brand new players and experienced competitors train in the same grade group, at the level that fits them

 9th – 12th Grade